 - Leaves something to be desired in terms of technology and secondary features

-Buyer's Guide - What to Look for When Shopping for a Magnetic Rower
+Buyer's Guide - What to Look for When Shopping for the best Magnetic Rower

-When considering which of these options would be best for your home workout, you'll want to think about the 4 basics: Resistance options, space limitations, your personal body needs, and the added features.
+When considering which of these magnetic rowing machines would be best for your home workout, you'll want to think about the 4 basics: Resistance options, space limitations, your personal body needs, and the added features.

 There are multiple options of rowing resistance like hydraulics, air and water resistance, and even tension cord and spring.
-The magnetic resistance option is preferred due to its quiet operation and consistent feel.
+The magnetic resistance is often found in the best rowing machines due to its quiet operation and consistent feel.

-Unlike air and water, magnetic resistance is smooth from the beginning to the end of the stroke.
+Unlike a water or air rower, magnetic rowing machines are smooth from the beginning to the end of the stroke.
 This means your muscles will find activation at every place in your row, leading to a better workout.

-When considering which rower to buy, you'll want to make sure there are enough levels of resistance so that you have room for harder workouts.
+When considering which home rowing machine to buy, you'll want to make sure you have enough levels of resistance so that you have room for harder workouts.
 Budget options may only have eight levels, while more high-end models will offer twelve or more.

-The physical space that you will be using the rower should also be considered.
-All of the rowers on this list fold for easy storage.
+You also want to consider the physical space that you need to use and store the indoor rowing machine.
+All of the rowers on this list can be folded for easy storage.
 But if you plan on leaving it out for daily use, then unfolded length will be more important for you.

-Rowers range from around 45 lbs. to over 80 lbs.
+Rowers range from around 45 lbs. to over 80 lbs in weight.
 A rule of thumb is that more weight offers a more stable ride.
 When scouting for a new machine, think about its daily placement to decide what needs you have.

 Lastly, measure!
-The links to these rowers above provide accurate dimensions that can help you before you buy.
+The links to these magnetic rowing machines above provide accurate dimensions that can help you before you buy.

 Bodyweight and Height

-Just like the physical space, your body type will have an impact on your rower.
-The weight limit on all rowers are different, and more robust models like the XTERRA Fitness ERG700 are the only ones to offer support to users over 300 lbs.
+Just like the physical space, your body type will have an impact on your choice of magnetic rower.
+The weight limit on all magnetic rowers are different, and more robust models like the XTERRA Fitness ERG700 are the only ones to offer support to users over 300 lbs.

-The drawback to a longer machine is that storage becomes an issue.
-If you plan on leaving your machine out for daily use, a longer rail is always preferred.
+The drawback to a longer magnetic rowing machine is that storage becomes an issue.
+If you plan on leaving your home rowing machine out for daily use, a longer rail is always preferred.

-The final consideration for your new rower should be the extra features.
+The final consideration for choosing the best magnetic rowing machine should be the extra features.
 The Stamina Avari is the best choice in this regard coming with a floor mat and heart rate monitor.
 These extras are nice to have and can save you money later on.

-It is also important to consider your rower's screen.
-A large screen is preferred as rowing puts you in constant motion.
+It is also important to consider the display of the control unit.
+A large screen is preferred as you will be in constant motion during a rowing workout.
 Backlit screens help to add contrast and make information easier to see during motion.

 The included programs and tech can also help to determine which rower is right for you.
 If you are looking for a straight-forward workout, any will do.
 Guided workout programs or those that respond to heart rate will motivate during a workout but also come with a steeper price tag.